 Ginseng produces a berry in summer.
 In the berry there are two seeds.
 When the berry falls to the ground it takes a full year of sitting there before it sprouts the second spring after falling.
 When you buy seeds they’ll be stratified (usually).
 This means the seed has already waited the first year (usually outside buried in a bed or bucket of sand) and will be ready to sprout the spring after you plant it.

 The trees that ginseng grows best under around here is a mix of the following: oak, hickory, maple, pawpaw, dogwood, redbud, beech and poplar.

 8. What happens when ginseng gets too much sunlight?

 Too much sun will bleach out the leaves making them turn whitish.
 Eventually the plant will die in these conditions but if the problem is confined to a small area, you can put up some shade cloth until the tree canopy closes in.
-If this is a problem in a large area, then the site is probably not suitable for ginseng to begin with.
+If this is a problem in a large area, then the ground is probably too dry there and the site is not suitable for ginseng to begin with.